 - 3 After the firmware has been downloaded, a Start button will appear on the screen.
 Click and wait to see a successful message and for iPad to start rebooting.

 Connect your iPad to a computer with a USB cable, and if the software detects your device, you are free to move on to the next step.
 If the software does not detect your device, follow the on-screen instructions to put your iPad in Recovery/DFU mode.

-3. Use Find My iPad via iCloud
+Method 3.
+Erase iPad via iCloud

 If your iPad is disabled and won't connect to iTunes, you can factory reset the iPad remotely with the Find My iPad feature.
 To use this feature, your iPad must be logged in to your iCloud account, and the Find My iPad option must also be turned on.
 You should also use the computer that your device has trusted before.

 - Go to https://www.iCloud.com on any browser on your PC or open find iPad on any other iOS device with iOS version 8 or later.

 - Log in to your iCloud account with your Apple ID.

 - Once you are logged in, choose Find My iPad, then choose All Devices, and select your iPad from the list of devices provided.

 - Choose Erase iPad and confirm this by filling in your Apple ID and password.

 This method will reset the disabled iPad to default settings and will wipe all data previously stored in the device, but you can restore the data and settings if you had backed up the iPad via iTunes.